notionparallax/blog/_posts/2015-11-30-podcasts-i-listen-to.md

 I made this list more or less manually by copying bits of the <a href="https://play.pocketcasts.com">Pocketcasts</a> web app.
 It'd be pretty nice to be able to make something like this automagically as a way to publish podcast loyalty.
 Maybe a public page that had a list and some generic details (name, link, frequency of release) and then some person specific stuff (number of these podcasts listened to, number of total hours spent listening etc.).

 It might even be a good way to follow specific people.
-E.g. <em>I think that person's cool, I wonder what they listen to?</em>
+E.g. _I think that person's cool, I wonder what they listen to?_